 Language Requirements No language requirements.
 Students in the History of Philosophy area may find it important to take additional language courses in consultation with their advisor.

 First year graduate students may not register for PHILOS 599 Directed Study, PHILOS 699 Directed Study, or PHILOS courses numbered 990-998.
-Note that no more than one course at the 400-600 level can count toward the credit hour requirements for the MA.
+No more than one course numbered between 400-600 may satisfy the minimum credit requirements for the MA.

 All students are expected to take the first year proseminar in their first semester in the program.